compphil2mmae/compphil2mmae.github.io/content/en/publication/seidel-neuhaeuser-seidel-2020/index.md

 ---
 title: Wie moralistisch dürfen wir sein?
-Moralismus als Herausforderung für eine ‚praktische‘ praktische Philosophie
+Moralismus als Herausforderung für eine ‚praktische‘ praktische Philosophie (How moralistic can we be?
+Moralism as a challenge for a 'practical' practical philosophy)

 # Authors
 # A YAML list of author names